mcorino/wxRuby3/lib/wx/doc/extra/00_starting.md

 and enhancements to the project.

 Like wxWidgets wxRuby is a cross platform toolkit.
 This means that the same program will run on multiple platforms without modification.
-Currently Supported platforms are Microsoft Windows and Linux or other unix-like systems with GTK2 or GTK3 libraries.
-As wxWidgets also has stable releases for Mac OSX and Linux QT platforms it should not be to hard to support these.
-Contributions to achieve this are appreciated.
+Currently Supported platforms are Microsoft Windows, MacOSX and Linux or other unix-like systems with GTK2 or GTK3 libraries.
+Contributions to achieve support for other wxWidgets supported platforms are appreciated.

 Since the programming language is Ruby, wxRuby programs are simple and easy to write and understand.
 To accomplish the full Ruby experience wxRuby has not ported the wxWidgets API 1 on 1 to Ruby but has made an effort to make the wxRuby